montsecruz9/Final_Project/README.md

 ## Communication protocols:

 Our team will be communicating through Slack and working on the same repositoy on github.
 Every team member also has their own branch in order to make changes without affecting the main branch.
 Before every pull request another team member should let the others know before committing the pull to the main branch.
+In case someone needs help they should let the team know through Slack and everyone should help regardless of their roll.
+It responsability of each individual to let the team know if they need help, won't anttend class or has an issue of any type.